rajann44/qa-webapp/README.md

 ### The task

 Your task will be to write automated tests for the provided app.
 Even though the app is quite simple, we understand that testing it thoroughly would require a lot of effort and is not necessary - the purpose of this task is to demonstrate your ability to create automated tests.
-To make things easier, you can ignore the multi-user functionality (of course, you may do multi-user tests for bonus points :) ) and only test the basics - creating a budget, adding couple of transactions in different categories, making sure the totals and subtotals match, etc.
+To make things easier, you can ignore the multi-user functionality (of course, you may do multi-user tests for bonus points :) ) and only test the basics - creating a budget, adding couple of transactions in different categories, making sure the totals and subtotals match, deleting a transactions/category, etc.

 ### The solution